aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-xlsx4j/missing-features-of-xlsx4j-in-aspose-cells/miscellaneous-examples-for-xlsx4j/set-print-titles-in-xlsx4j/_index.md

 {{< highlight java >}}

- //Obtaining the reference of the PageSetup of the worksheet

-PageSetup pageSetup = sheet.getPageSetup();
+ // Obtaining a reference to the PageSetup of the worksheet PageSetup pageSetup = sheet.getPageSetup();

-//Defining column numbers A & B as title columns
+// Defining column numbers A and B as title columns pageSetup.setPrintTitleColumns("$A:$B");

-pageSetup.setPrintTitleColumns("$A:$B");

-//Defining row numbers 1 & 2 as title rows
+// Defining row numbers 1 and 2 as title rows pageSetup.setPrintTitleRows("$1:$2");

-pageSetup.setPrintTitleRows("$1:$2");

 {{< /highlight >}}